 There are a number of important ways in which you can make the tax system work for you.
 Find out what legal, government-sanctioned loopholes (like deductions/breaks), you could be exploited, but aren’t.

 If you’re not taking advantage of these deductions, then you’re definitely overpaying taxes Location, location, location: This real estate mantra is just as applicable when it comes to taxation avoidance.
 Where your business is located can entitle you to certain exemptions.
 If you find that your business falls into the following categories, you’ve probably been overpaying your taxes without realizing it.
 Tax exemptions and/or deductions apply to small businesses that fulfill any of the conditions noted below:

-- Based in a designated ‘backwards area’.
-Your business is eligible for deductions under section 80-HH of the Finance Act, if you’re located in a backwards area.
+- Based in a designated ‘backward area’.
+Your business is eligible for deductions under section 80-HH of the Finance Act if you’re located in a backward area.

 - You are eligible for similar exemptions under, subject to similar conditions, under Section 80-HHA, if your business is located in a rural area (as defined by Section 35 CC (I) of the Income Tax Act, 1961.)

 Depreciation-linked deductions: if you own assets, the depreciation in their value over time can be offset by deductions capped at 20 lakhs.
 In addition to a few other conditions, the assets must belong to the assessee, must be fixed, and should be used for business or professional purposes.

 Rehabilitation allowance: Under Section 33-B of the Income Tax Act, 1961, small businesses are entitled to an allowance amounting to 60% of write-offs they are already eligible for, in the event of certain natural and man-made disasters.

 - Natural: typhoons, floods, earthquakes, cyclones, hurricanes, cyclones, or other forms of natural upheaval

 - Man-made: riots, civil unrest, enemy attacks, and retaliatory attacks